dne33/ObsidianVault/ENEL301/Module 3 Ethics/Ends‐Based Thinking (Teleology).md

  - Best for most people?
 ## Utilitarianism
 - *Acts are ethical when they achieve the **greatest good for the  greatest number***
-- "It is the greates happiness of the greate"
+- "It is the greatest happiness of the greatest number that is the measure of right and wrong" <sub>Jeremy Bentham 1776</sub>
+	- Assess good and bad outcomes
+	-  Consider the short and long term
+	- Consider the "Good" for all effected stakeholders (yourself and others)
+- Cost-benefit analysis
+##### Shortcomings
+- Only considers the overall happiness/suffering, not the distribution.
+- Difficult to quantify emotive like happiness and suffering